jialinliu33/jialinliu33.github.io/index.md

       </div>
       <hr style="clear:both"/>
       <h3>News</h3>
-      <li><b>05/2024</b>  After much consideration, I have made the difficult decision to withdraw from my doctoral program at Duke University to prioritize my family and new responsibilities.
+      <li align="justify"><b>05/2024</b>  After much consideration, I have made the difficult decision to withdraw from my doctoral program at Duke University to prioritize my family and new responsibilities.
 This decision was not easy, and I am incredibly grateful for the guidance and support of my advisors, Prof. Yiran Chen and Prof. Tingjun Chen.
 Their mentorship has been invaluable in my journey, both personally and professionally, and I will carry the knowledge and insights they shared with me forward in my career.</li>
       <li><b>06/2023</b>  Leave of absence.</li>
       <li><b>10/2022</b>  Our paper <i>SpeakerGesture</i> was accepted at SenSys '22.</li>
       <li><b>07/2022</b>  Our paper <i>SonicBot</i> was accepted at IMWUT (UbiComp '22).</li>